-Therefore, this policy is intended to eliminate exposure to second-hand smoke, provide an environment supportive of a smoke-free and tobacco-free lifestyle, eliminate the risk of accidental fire, eliminate the health risks associated with expectoration from smokeless tobacco, and eliminate the environmental impact of cigarette litter.
+This policy is intended to eliminate exposure to second-hand smoke, provide an environment supportive of a smoke-free and tobacco-free lifestyle, eliminate the risk of accidental fire, eliminate the health risks associated with expectoration from smokeless tobacco, and eliminate the environmental impact of litter related to smoking.

 This policy covers all Bridgewater State University students, faculty, staff, vendors, contractors, visitors, volunteers, and all other affiliated or nonaffiliated persons.